-Last year we shared a powerful weekend of study and service at Evans Creek Camp.
-We plan to return there for another day of service in the spring.
+In 2016 we shared a powerful weekend of study and service at Evans Creek Camp.

-The Men’s Retreat is a vacation rental that comes with towels and bed linens, great meeting areas, a hot tub, and easy access to the beach.
+Going forward the Men’s Retreat is a vacation rental that comes with towels and bed linens, great meeting areas, a hot tub, and easy access to the beach.
 Kirk Nelson will supervise our meal preparation, and we will eat well.
 Retreats feature a relaxed atmosphere fun nights, an inspiring Sunday morning worship service, and lots of time to spend fishing, golfing, hiking, and walking on the beach.
 Don’t miss it!!